CyberSocYork/OverTheWire_Write-ups/Bandit/Bandit_Level_21.md

 # Bandit Level 21

-For this level we are told to look at a program that is running at regular intervals and that liiking in `/etc/cron.d` could help
+For this level we are told to look at a program that is running at regular intervals and that looking in `/etc/cron.d` might help.

-Well apon inspection of cron.d we are greeted with 3 useful cronjobs:
+When we look at the contents of `/etc/cron.d` we can see 4 crondjobs.
+Three of these are of interest.

 ![0ec1d8ef.png](../src/0ec1d8ef.png)

-if we look at the contents of  `cronjob_bandit22` we see this:
+Looking at the contents of `cronjob_bandit22` shows us this:

 ![463e0a99.png](../src/463e0a99.png)

-It is clearly running a program named `/usr/bin/cronjob_bandit22.sh`

-After running this command we are given the output:
+This cronjob runs a program located at `/usr/bin/cronjob_bandit22.sh`.
+Running this ourselves gives us the following output.

 ![08b9b26f.png](../src/08b9b26f.png)

-From this we can see the program is trying to access a file named `/tmp/t7O6lds9S0RqQh9aMcz6ShpAoZKF7fgv`

-If we look at the contents of this file we are greeted with a single string being the password: `Yk7owGAcWjwMVRwrTesJEwB7WVOiILLI`
+We can see the program is trying to access a file named `/tmp/t7O6lds9S0RqQh9aMcz6ShpAoZKF7fgv`.
+Looking at the contents of this file reveals the password: `Yk7owGAcWjwMVRwrTesJEwB7WVOiILLI`